Polish–Soviet War: Diplomatic front

 The Western Allies were critical of Polish politics and unhappy with Poland's refusal to cooperate with the Allied intervention in the Russian Civil War, but they supported the Polish forces fighting the Red Army nevertheless, shipping to Poland armaments, extending credits and supporting the country politically.
 France was especially disappointed, but also particularly interested in defeating the Bolsheviks, so Poland was a natural ally in this respect.
 British politicians represented a gamut of opinions on the Polish–Russian issue, but many were highly critical of Polish policies and actions.
 In January 1920, the United States Secretary of War Newton D. Baker accused Poland of conducting imperial politics at the expense of Russia.
 In early spring 1920 the Allies, irritated by the Polish conduct, considered the idea of transferring the lands east of the Bug River to Allied control, under auspices of the League of Nations.

 In autumn 1919, the British government of Prime Minister David Lloyd George agreed to provide arms for Poland.
 On 17 May 1920, following the Polish takeover of Kiev, the cabinet spokesman asserted in the House of Commons that "no assistance has been or is being given to the Polish government".

-The initial success of the Kiev Expedition caused enormous euphoria in Poland and Piłsudski's leading role was recognized by most politicians.
+The initial success of the Kiev offensive caused enormous euphoria in Poland and Piłsudski's leading role was recognized by most politicians.
 However, with the tide turning against Poland, Piłsudski's political power weakened, and that of his opponents, including Roman Dmowski, rose.
 The government of Leopold Skulski, Piłsudski's ally, resigned in early June.
 After protracted bickering, an extra-parliamentary government of Władysław Grabski was appointed on 23 June 1920.

 The Western Allies were worried by the progress of the Bolshevik armies but blamed Poland for the situation.
 The conduct of Polish leaders was adventurous in their opinion and amounted to foolishly playing with fire.
 It could lead to the destruction of the work of the Paris Peace Conference.
 Western societies wanted peace and good relations with Russia.

 As the Soviet armies advanced, the Soviet leadership's confidence soared.
 In a telegram, Lenin exclaimed, "We must direct all our attention to preparing and strengthening the Western Front.
 A new slogan must be announced: Prepare for war against Poland".
 The Soviet communist theorist Nikolai Bukharin, writing for the newspaper Pravda, wished for the resources to carry the campaign beyond Warsaw, "right up to London and Paris".
 According to General Tukhachevsky's exhortation, "Over the corpse of White Poland lies the path to world conflagration ...
 On to ...
 Warsaw!
 Forward!"
 As the victory seemed more certain to them, Stalin and Trotsky engaged in political intrigues and argued about the direction of main Soviet offensive.